 Keep informed of the latest meetings and green living and sustainability events.

 In 2015, 14 mayors in the greater Boston area – including Melrose’s Rob Dolan and Boston Mayor Marty Walsh – convened at the Metro Mayors Climate Preparedness Summit, committing to collaborate in mitigating the progress of climate change.
 This regional partnership continued to gain momentum at a subsequent meeting held in November 2016 when the Metro Boston Climate Preparedness Commitment was created and signed.
+The long-term goal for the 14 Climate Preparedness Summit communities is to achieve net zero/carbon-free status by 2050.
+This means the amount of renewable energy produced by the community equals its energy consumption.
+As a first step, each municipality has committed to develop or update a local climate mitigation plan and implement at least three climate mitigation actions by 2020.
+A list of climate mitigation actions was generated at the last summit meeting.

 Find out how you can help